Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 Most gardeners will agree on something: geraniums are perfect for any garden!
 Not only are they easy to grow but they are also so colorful that you will have a party full of pollinators every day in your garden.

 Geraniums also have a beautiful fragrance and they do well in different types of climates.
+These common ornamental plants prefer full sun.

 Also known as the Chlorophytum comosum, this type of plant is very easy to grow!
+It prefers full sun but like many garden plants in our list of ornamental plants, it is flexible.
+It can be an adaptable part of your landscape design.

 Its name derives from the fact that the daughters of the mother plan dangle down as if they were spiders on a web, which makes it such a unique sight.
 They also bloom into white flowers.